A Trust Pipeline for Agent Skills

 skill.oms.sigfile with the skill. - Ask consumers or CI to verify the signature before installation.

-Scanning and signing solve different problems.
-Scanning asks whether the content appears safe enough to ship.
-Signing asks whether the shipped content is the same content that was reviewed.
+Scanning, evaluation, and signing solve three different problems.
+Scanning asks whether the content appears safe to ship.
+Evaluation asks whether it does any good.
+Signing asks whether what shipped is what was reviewed.

 What Each Layer Catches